 If you don’t ask influencers, you won’t get anywhere!

-This is just the start of something big!
+This Best Marketing Tips for Authors list is just the start of something big!
 What have you tried for your book marketing?